St Mary Redcliffe Primary School is a community where everyone is:

 Ownership: We provide opportunities for children to have ownership of the rules identified by developing class charters

-Learning: We teach positive learning behaviours by teaching Core Learning Skills; and by providing opportunities for all children’s needs to be met in learning which is inspiring and motivating.
+Learning: We teach positive learning behaviours by a growth mindset approach and by providing opportunities for all children’s needs to be met in learning which is inspiring and motivating.

-Roles: We teach children be responsible citizens through roles such as monitors, play leaders and being members of pupil teams.
+Roles: We teach children be responsible citizens through roles such as monitors, members of School Council and Collective Worship team and through being peer mediators.

 Rewards and Sanctions

 Children from Nursery through to Year 6 will receive a Superlearner sticker for demonstrating positive learning behaviour.
 They will also add to their class reward system which is individual to the class.
 Once the class has completed their class reward system the whole class will earn a reward.
-Children who exhibit great learning behaviour may receive a Superlearner behaviour note to take home.
-For outstanding learning behaviour children will go to the Headteacher or Deputy Headteacher and receive a Superlearner postcard to take home.
+For outstanding learning behaviour children will go to the Headteacher or Deputy Headteacher and receive a sticker.
 Every week in celebration assembly, one child from each class will be awarded a Superlearner certificate; and one child from each class will be awarded a Values certificate for demonstrating the term’s value.
 Children's names will be placed on the yellow circle in the class traffic light system for exceptional behaviour.

 SMSAs will be given lunchtime supervisor award stickers.
 These stickers will be given for children demonstrating positive playground behaviour.